Tigers vs. Marlins Player Props Betting Odds

 Báez Stats

-- Javier Baez has put up 86 hits with 12 doubles, four triples, seven home runs and 16 walks.
-He has driven in 47 runs with nine stolen bases.
+- Javier Baez has 12 doubles, four triples, seven home runs, 17 walks and 47 RBI (86 total hits).
+He has swiped nine bases.

 Báez Recent Games